Wunderlandmedia/fluentforms-date-restrict/README.md

         *   If the currently selected check-in date becomes invalid, it is cleared.
 7.  **Clear Buttons**: Small "X" buttons are added next to each date input, allowing users to easily clear their selection.

-## Future Enhancements
+## Future Development Ideas

-This plugin is actively developed.
-Potential future enhancements include:
+**Current Scope**: This plugin currently targets a single Fluent Form, which meets the immediate client need.

+**Potential Enhancements**: Future development could include:

+*   **Multiple Form Support with Custom Post Types**: Implement a custom post type solution to create multiple instances of date blockers, each targeting different Fluent Forms.
+This would enable an Airbnb-like solution where administrators could:
+    *   Manage multiple properties/rooms with individual availability calendars
+    *   Set specific restrictions per room or property type
+    *   Have granular control over what's available for different booking objects
 *   **Single Date Range Field**: Revamp the selection to use a single Fluent Forms field that opens a date range picker, simplifying the user interface.
-*   **More Granular Control**: Allow disabling dates per form or per specific date field, rather than only globally.
 *   **Recurring Date Rules**: Add options to disable recurring dates (e.g., all weekends, specific days of the week).
 *   **Improved UI for Admin**: Enhanced admin interface for managing dates and settings.

-Feel free to suggest features by opening an issue!
+Since this is MIT licensed, you're free to fork and extend the functionality to meet your specific needs!

 ## Contributing

-This is an open-source project, and contributions are welcome!
+This is an open-source project under the MIT License.
+Contributions are welcome!

 1.  **Fork** the repository on GitHub.
 2.  **Create a new branch** for your feature or bug fix.